ZongkaiLiu/ZongkaiLiu.github.io/_posts/2020-06-30-open-system-machine-learning.md

 The parameters increase exponentially when we describe a many body system.
 The attraction of a neural network is that it can potentially approximate the wave function, or density matrix, with a lot less information.

-The wavefunction, or density matrix can be represented by RMB.
-There are three teams describe the environment by adding another layer (“ancillary” layer) to the RBM.
+The wavefunction, or density matrix can be represented by RMB with added ancillary layer to describe the environment.

 ## Training
 variational Monte Carlo scheme is used to minimize the cost function which expresses the difference between the neural network and the true quantum state.